MarcinParda/MIT-license/README.md

-# MIT-license
-MIT license for my projects
+# Repo with my licenses